Josef-Friedrich/audiorename/README.rst

                             instead the default path template.

     [path_templates]:
+      audiorename provides default path templates.
+You can specify your own path templates using the following options.

       -f PATH_TEMPLATE, --default PATH_TEMPLATE, --format PATH_TEMPLATE
                             The default path template for audio files that are not compilations or compilations.
 Use metadata fields and